Pr0xximity999/Quartz/content/School/Year 2/S1/Computer Networks/4 - Delay, Loss, throughput.md

 HTTP 1.0 had an issue with RTT, every request did a new handshake for every element id had to fetch.
 Twice.
 This was very slow an inefficient.

 HTTP 1.1 fixed this, by keeping the connection alive.
 This makes the website able to retrieve data over the open connection.
 It also introduced pipelining, so now multiple resources can be requested at the same time.
-Most browsers have between 5 to 10 tcp connections open at the same time.
+Most browsers have between 5 to 10 TCP connections open at the same time.

-HTTP 2.0 also introduced streaming of data: having a constant datastream to send packets in segments, like loading a part of an image.
+HTTP 2.0 also introduced streaming of data: having a constant data stream to send packets in segments, like loading a part of an image.